How much does a funeral cost in Australia?

 The cremation versus burial gap

-Over 70% of Australian funerals are now cremations.
 The cost gap between cremation and burial is driven almost entirely by third-party cemetery fees.
-In a modest regional comparison it can be a few thousand dollars, but in capital cities where burial plots are expensive it often exceeds $10,000.
+In regional areas it can be a few thousand dollars, but in capital cities where burial plots are expensive it often exceeds $10,000.

 State-by-state pricing